MegaRedHand/network-simulator/README.md

 - **Connected Devices**: The devices that are directly connected to this router through edges.
 - **MAC Address**: The MAC address of the router.
 This is only visible in the Link Layer.
 - **IP Address**: The IP address of the router.
 This is always visible.
 - **Connect Device Button**: This button allows you to connect the router to another device.
 First press the Connect Device button and then click on the device you want to connect to.
 This will create an edge between the two devices.
-This button has a keyboard shortcut.
-Pressing **C** and then clicking.
-TODO: Completar el manejo de interfaces del router
+You can only connect devices if the host and the other device have free interfaces.
+When you connect a router to another device, it will link the first two unused interfaces of each device.
+You can change the interfaces used to connect the devices by selecting the [edge](#devices-interfaces) that connects them.
 - **Delete Device Button**: This button allows you to delete the router from the network.
 This will also delete all edges connected to this router.
 - **Packet Queue Usage Bar**: This bar shows the usage of the packet queue of the router.
 The packet queue is used to store packets that are waiting to be processed by the router.
 The bar shows the percentage of the queue that is currently in use.
 If the queue is full, the router will drop packets until there is space in the queue.
 - **Router Parameters Dropdown**: This dropdown allows you to select the parameters of the router.
 The parameters are: